keyvanjahanfar/FIRIA/README.md

 path.

-The otherwise empty `Documents`, `Settings`, and data directories contain `.gitkeep` placeholder files so that Git retains the directory layout.
+The otherwise empty `Documents`, `Settings`, and data directories contain `gitkeep.gitkeep` placeholder files so that Git retains the directory layout.
 These placeholder files do not affect the software and may remain in the folders.

 ## Configuration